 A word to the wise: If you must choose between quality and quantity, always go with quality.

-There’s no reason to waste your time publishing throwaway material when consumers are hungry for content that stands apart from the pack.
+There’s no reason to waste your time to publish throwaway material when consumers are hungry for content that stands apart from the pack.

 Create Content Worth Recycling